diagrams/diagrams-doc/manual/diagrams-manual.rst

 That's a bit of a mouthful, so hopefully the below illustration will help clarify things if you found the above description confusing.
+(For completeness, the code used to generate the illustration is included, although you certainly aren't expected to understand it yet if you are just reading this manual for the first time!)

 .. class:: dia-lhs